krth8/HA-Popup-view/README.md

 # Popup View 🎉
 > Any view, from any dashboard as a popup

-Reference views from anywhere with service calls.
+Reference views from anywhere with service calls through tap actions or automations!
 A nice way to tidy up your dashboards and keeping clear of duplicate cards/views.

 ![services](https://github.com/user-attachments/assets/12821e88-245b-41e8-8547-3fae8d3f5d8e)